Top of the page

 You have had surgery to remove adhesions.
-Adhesions are scar tissue that forms between two structures or organs inside the body that are not normally connected to each other.
+Adhesions are scar tissue that forms between two structures or organs inside the body that aren't normally connected to each other.
 You may also have had part of your small or large intestine taken out.

-You're likely to feel weak and tired, and you may feel nauseated.
+You're likely to feel weak and tired, and you may feel sick to your stomach.
 It's common to have some pain in your belly and around your incision.
 The pain should steadily get better over the next few weeks.
 You may be able to return to normal activities after 2 to 4 weeks.
 Your bowel movements may not be regular for several weeks.
-Also, you may have some blood in your stool.
+And you may have some blood in your stool.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.